 What to eat on North Island: Fresh oysters and geothermal-farmed prawns

 P.S.
 Looking for other halal meals?
 Explore our ultimate guide to halal food in New Zealand!

 Seafood in the south is just as great up north.
 Close to the Pacific Ocean, Kiwis know various ways to enjoy fresh seafood.
 For lobsters and crayfish, you can savour it with melted butter and garlic at the seafood restaurants along Kaikoura Peninsula.
 At High Country Salmon, you can enjoy fresh salmon poke bowls, burgers and sashimi where ingredients are fished straight from the glacial waters at Wairepo Arm.
 Kiwis say that bluff oysters are juicier than Pacific oysters and dining at Bluff’s Oyster Cove Café or Barnes Wild Bluff Oysters factory shop will have you nodding in delight.

 To seal your cultural experience, gather your friends for a Hangi dinner, a traditional Maori dinner where meats and vegetables are cooked underground in a pit, at Willowbank Wildlife Reserve.
 While the kitchen prepares and serves pork, the halal meats are wrapped and prepared separately to prevent cross-contamination.
-Do note that advance booking is required for halal meat options.
 We advise you to dine at your own discretion.